Anxiety Therapy in Louisville, KY

 Panic attacks are sudden episodes of intense panic and fear without real danger or apparent cause.
 People experiencing panic attacks might think they are having heart attacks or strokes, losing control, or even dying.
 Although panic attacks themselves aren’t life-threatening, they can be frightening and affect one’s quality of life.
-Some symptoms include rapid heartrate, sweating, trembling, shortness of breath, nausea, chest pain, dizziness, and more.
+Some symptoms include rapid heart rate, sweating, trembling, shortness of breath, nausea, chest pain, dizziness, and more.

 Social Anxiety Disorder (Social Phobia)

 Social anxiety is characterized by emotional discomfort in group settings.
-This disorder is often accompanied by fears of embarrassment or judgement from others.
+This disorder is often accompanied by fears of embarrassment or judgment from others.
 They tend to avoid social gatherings since small talk or eye contact with others causes discomfort or feeling judged.
-They may think, “People will make fun of me,” “I’m an idiot,” “I’ll make a fool of myself,” “I’ll be a third wheel,” “They’ll think I’m weird,” “Everyone is judging me,” etc. Many times, people with this type of anxiety disorder choose to simply avoid social situations.
+They may think, “People will make fun of me,” “I’m an idiot,” “I’ll make a fool of myself,” “I’ll be the third wheel,” “They’ll think I’m weird,” “Everyone is judging me,” etc. Many times, people with this type of anxiety disorder choose to simply avoid social situations.

 When Should You Seek Anxiety Treatment for Anxiety or Panic Attacks?